ryanbbb/Freelance-Sales-Analysis/README.md

 ## Analyze

 After data preprocessing, I connected the dataset to Tableau, where I created new calculated fields with aggregates, averages, and coutns of sales attributes such as buyer location, item price, quantity of sales, and annual sales growth.
 I compared these attributes across geographical locations by drafting figures in Tableau.
 These quick figures were able to show trends in the data, and progressed my analysis to more specific answers.

+I started by performing initial EDA to see which states are selling the most items, and the average price of each item based on state.

 Item Sold Price by State

 ![avg_item_price_by_state](https://user-images.githubusercontent.com/58805376/177470027-84a335ed-1f0a-432e-b46c-b0d011c8c8db.png)